 How to Make Gluten-Free Garlic Bread.

-- Bake until brown.
+Place the bread into a preheated oven or toaster oven.
 The baking time varies depending on the type of gluten-free bread you use.
 Slices take about 8 minutes, while rolls take between 12 and 15 minutes.
 It’s best to check the garlic bread as it bakes to ensure it doesn’t burn.

 Making Gluten-Free Garlic Bread in Advance.

 - Prepare the bread but don’t bake.
 Make the garlic butter.
-Spread it on the bread.
-But skip the baking.
+Spread it on the bread but skip the baking.

 - Bake from frozen.
 There’s no need to thaw frozen garlic bread before baking.
-Heat your oven, unwrap the bread and bake until brown.
+Heat your oven, unwrap the bread, and bake until brown.
 Garlic bread baked from frozen takes a little longer to brown than fresh bread.

 How to Store Gluten-Free Garlic Bread.